Charlize Theron: Activism

-The Charlize Theron Africa Outreach Project (CTAOP) was created in 2007 by Theron, who the following year was named a UN Messenger of Peace, in an effort to support African youth in the fight against HIV/AIDS.
-The project is committed to supporting community-engaged organizations that address the key drivers of the disease.
-Although the geographic scope of CTAOP is Sub-Saharan Africa, the primary concentration has mostly been Charlize's home country of South Africa.
+The Charlize Theron Africa Outreach Project (CTAOP) was created in 2007 by Theron, in an effort to support African youth in the fight against HIV/AIDS.
 By November 2017, CTAOP had raised more than $6.3 million to support African organizations working on the ground.

 In 2008, Theron was named a United Nations Messenger of Peace.
-In his citation, Ban Ki-Moon said of Theron "You have consistently dedicated yourself to improving the lives of women and children in South Africa, and to preventing and stopping violence against women and girls".
-She recorded a public service announcement in 2014 as part of their Stop Rape Now program.
+In his citation, Ban Ki-moon said of Theron: "You have consistently dedicated yourself to improving the lives of women and children in South Africa, and to preventing and stopping violence against women and girls."
+She recorded a public service announcement in 2014 as part of the UN's "Stop Rape Now" program.

 In December 2009, CTAOP and Toms Shoes partnered to create a limited edition unisex shoe.
 The shoe was made from vegan materials and inspired by the African baobab tree, the silhouette of which was embroidered on blue and orange canvas.
 Ten thousand pairs were given to destitute children, and a portion of the proceeds went to CTAOP.

-In 2020, CTAOP partnered with Parfums Christian Dior to create Dior Stands With Women, an initiative that includes Cara Delevingne, Yalitza Aparicio, Leona Bloom, Paloma Elsesser, and others, to encourage women to be assertive by documenting their journey, challenges and accomplishments.
+In 2020, CTAOP partnered with Parfums Christian Dior to create Dior Stands With Women, an initiative that includes Cara Delevingne, Yalitza Aparicio, Paloma Elsesser, and others, to encourage women to be assertive by documenting their journey, challenges and accomplishments.

 Theron is involved in women's rights organizations and has marched in pro-choice rallies.